kyma-project/kyma/docs/05-technical-reference/00-configuration-parameters/apix-01-ory-limitations.md

 | Oathkeeper Maester | Same as Oathkeeper | Same as Oathkeeper |
 | Hydra              | 2                  | 5                  |

-As Oathkeeper Maester is set up as a separate container in the same Pod as Oathkeeper the autoscaling configuration is the same.
+Oathkeeper Maester is set up as a separate container in the same Pod as Oathkeeper.
+Because of that, their autoscaling configuration is similar.